PreEmptive logo

 r8

-This is another big architectural improvement—one less tool in the toolchain, and r8 is both faster and better at shrinking than ProGuard.
+This is another significant architectural improvement—one less tool in the toolchain, and it is both faster and better at shrinking than ProGuard.
 R8 is better all around.

 Google appears to be headed in the same direction as Jack: to a one-stage build process that goes directly from Java source to Dex.
 Now that they have the entire toolchain under their control, we believe they’ll feel more able to continue to evolve the architecture.
-The next obvious architectural change is to skip the bytecode stage entirely.
+The following noticeable architectural change is to skip the bytecode stage entirely.

-Clearly, that’s a huge change for third-party plugins, and Google will have to take it slowly if they want it to be accepted.
-They have demonstrated, with D8 and R8, that they are willing to make these changes one at a time, so we think they’ll take a more measured approach to this change—and probably succeed.
+That’s a massive change for third-party plugins, and Google will have to take it slowly if they want it to be accepted.
+With D8 and R8, they have demonstrated that they are willing to make these changes one at a time, so we think they’ll take a more measured approach to this change—and probably succeed.

 In conclusion, we don’t see R8 as “just another tool.”
 It’s “another important step” in an architectural vision that may eventually result in a pure-dex build process.

 If you’d like to learn more, please don’t hesitate to contact us.
-We love to talk with our customers and teams who want better protection for their apps!
+We love talking with our customers and teams who want better app protection!

 In This Article: